odk-x/docs/odkx-src/sync-endpoint.rst

 It communicates with your ODK-X Android applications to synchronize your data and application files.

-There is an important library called :dfn:`Sync Client` which implements the sync protocol by interacting with Sync endpoint and other tools.
+There is an important library called :dfn:`Sync Client` which implements the sync protocol by interacting with Sync Endpoint and other tools.
 The source of this library can be found here: `https://github.com/odk-x/sync-client <https://github.com/odk-x/sync-client/>`_.
-This is a library that can be used to execute the ODK 2.0 sync protocol natively on non-Android systems.
+This is a library that can be used to execute the ODK-X sync protocol natively on non-Android systems.

 Depending on your needs, ODK-X Sync Endpoint can either be installed in a cloud-based virtual machine, or on your own infrastructure.